-In the time before Christ there was war in heaven; heavenly creatures waged war against God by evil deeds.
+In the time before Christ, there was war between the angels of heaven.
 God was not angry.
-He did reconcile all things to Himself by providing evidence through Christ’s death, which even heaven needed.
+He reconciled all things to Himself by providing evidence through Christ’s death, which even heaven needed.

-Colossians 1:20-22 can be analysed into the following statements:
+Colossians 1:20-22 can be analyzed into the following statements:

 - That war was caused by the aggression of God’s intelligent creatures against Him.